truenas/documentation/content/SCALE/Virtualization/CreatingManagingVMsSCALE.md

 * An AMD processor with Rapid Virtualization Indexing (RVI) or Nested Page Tables (NPT)

 To verify that an Intel processor has the required features, open the **Shell** and run `grep VT-x /var/run/dmesg.boot`.
-If the EPT and UG features are shown, the processor will work with bhyve.
+If the **Shell** shows the EPT and UG features, the processor will work with bhyve.

 To verify that an AMD processor has the required features, open the **Shell** and run `grep POPCNT /var/run/dmesg.boot`.
 If the output shows the POPCNT feature, the processor will work with bhyve.